understanding-search/maze-dataset/docs/paper/paper.md

           &                        &   11.1   &    6.5   &   32.9   &  302.7   \\
   \hline
 \end{tabular}
 \caption{Generation times for various algorithms and maze sizes.
-More information can be found on the \docsref{benchmarks}{benchmarks page}.}
+More information can be found on the \docslink{benchmarks}{benchmarks page}.}
 \label{tab:benchmarks}
 \end{table}